Pagelkopf5/animation/README.md

-# Getting Started with Create React App
+# Animation

 My first collection of animations

-## Goal
+## goal

-create a npm packet of animations
+create a npm packet of animations - or maybe a collection of animation???? a easy way to access animations with less bureaucracy

-## On doing
+## on doing

 Close buttons
 ## TO DO